JakobGM/driftproject/instructions/1-dotfiles.md

     - Return an error message to the user if not 1 or 2 arguments where given
     - ssh into username@hostname, pull your dotfiles repository from github, and run the initialization script
     - Return a success message to the user

+## Bonus task for an extra challenge
+- Create a shellscript in the dotfiles repository called "dotadd.sh" which does the following:
+    - Takes in one or more arguments, which are paths to files (start by only supporting absolute file paths)
+    - Moves the files to a folder named 'dotadded' in the dotfiles repository.
+(Bonus bonus task: check if the file is located in $HOME or $ZSH_CUSTOM, and if so, add it to the correct folder)
+    - Adds new instructions to the initialization script in order to symlink these files.
+Here the >> operator might come in handy
+    - Runs the initialization script a new(NB: This assumes that the script behaves correctly when it has been partially run before)